BEMRosetta/BEMRosetta/README.md

   * Mesh handling
     * Load and save in binary and text [STL format](https://en.wikipedia.org/wiki/STL_(file_format))
-    * Interactive mesh rotation and translation around user defined center.
+    * Interactive mesh rotation and translation around user defined center
     * Automatic free surface, center of buoyancy, hidrostatic stiffness matrix, and other parameters calculation
     * Improved viewer including dropdown menu in viewer screen
-    * Mesh healing option.
+    * Mesh healing option
   * Nemoh
-    * Added Nemoh launchar.
-It can load previous Nemoh.cal file, lets you edit it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)
+    * Added Nemoh launcher.
+It can load an existing Nemoh.cal file, lets you edit it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)
   * BEM coefficients
     * Added hidrostatic stiffness matrix viewer

+Please remember that these options are in test.
+Please report any problems or proposals immediately.
+It will probably be answered the next day.

 ## Acknowledgments